 ICSI (Intra Cytoplasmic Sperm Injection)

-- When there are high levels of antibodies in the semen
+- Where anti-sperm antibodies are found to be high in the semen

 - Or if the patient has previous undergone Vasectomy and Vasectomy reversal has been unsuccessful

 - Infectious diseases or infertility caused by immune factors

 - Retrograde ejaculation

 ICSI treatment offers men with very few sperm (oligospermia), no sperm (azoospermia) in their semen but has had successful surgical retrieval of sperm, or high numbers of abnormal sperm that are unable to fertilize an egg, the chance of having their own genetic child with their partner.

 For patients using frozen sperm, or who have had a previous failed cycle due to low fertilization, it also offers the chance of achieving a pregnancy.

 IVF and ICSI at Complete Fertility

 Our expert fertility consultants at vamsam fertility centre will advise you on the best fertility treatment for your needs, based on fertility investigations as required.
 Highly competitive fixed price packages.